Lynn meets up with Mike, unaware of his bad past.

 "Okay," I said, trying to sound casual but finding it impossible to wipe the big grin from my face.

 I got into the van and sat looking towards him as he pulled away, looking for a fault.
 He was a big lad but I could not see an ounce of fat anywhere and his tight trousers showed the full form of his well-developed legs.
-I looked at his trim waist and then glanced at the bulge in his trousers as I remembered the girls at work laughing about some men stuffing socks in their underpants.
+I looked at his trim waist and glanced at the bulge in his trousers as I remembered the girls at work laughing about some men stuffing socks in their underpants.

-I looked back up to his broad shoulders and saw him grinning and I realised that he knew I was eyeing him up.
+I looked back up to his broad shoulders and saw him grinning and I realised he knew I was eyeing him up.
 Feeling embarrassed, I looked away.

 "So where do you want dropping then?"